 Another block of land in the Awatere Valley in Marlborough was purchased in February 2018 for \$8 million following the completion of a substantial development project by the vendor on 34 of the resulting total 59 canopy hectares.
 It is expected the developing vineyards will reach full maturity in 2024.
-Based on the same expected market value per mature canopy hectare of the Barewood block, the Manager considers that Upton's vineyard value will increase by \$0.6m (excluding any general market driven increase in land values over that time).
+Based on the expected market value per mature canopy hectare as assessed by an independent valuer, the Manager considers that Upton's vineyard value will increase by \$0.9m (excluding any general market driven increase in land values over that time).